ipranavprashant/Lost-and-Found-Management-System/README.md

 - **Database**: Configure your MongoDB connection string in `server.js`.

-## Contributing

-Feel free to contribute to the development of this application by following our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.